-Where t_R and t_F are the rise and fall times of the MOSFET.
+Where $t_R$ and $t_F$ are the rise and fall times of the MOSFET.
 Switching loss is calculated for the high-side MOSFET only.
 Switching loss in the low-side MOSFET is negligible because the body diode of the low-side MOSFET turns on before the MOSFET itself, minimizing the voltage from drain to source before turn-on.
-For this example, the maximum drain-to-source voltage applied to either MOSFET is 42V.
+For this example, the maximum drain-to-source voltage applied to either MOSFET is 60V.
 VCC provides the drive voltage at the gate of the MOSFETs.
-The selected MOSFETs must be able to withstand 42V plus any ringing from drain to source, and be able to handle at least VCC plus ringing from gate to source.
-A good choice of MOSFET for the 42V input design example is the Si7850DP.
-It has an $R{DS(ON)}$ of $20m\Omega$, total gate charge of $14nC$, and rise and fall times of 10ns and 12ns respectively.
-In applications where a high step-down ratio is maintained for normal operation, efficiency may be optimized by choosing a high-side MOSFET with lower Q_g and low-side MOSFET with lower $R{DS(ON)}$.
+The selected MOSFETs must be able to withstand 60V plus any ringing from drain to source, and be able to handle at least VCC plus ringing from gate to source.
+A good choice of MOSFET for the 60V input design example is the Si7850DP.
+It has an $R{DS(ON)}$ of 20mΩ, total gate charge of 14nC, and rise and fall times of 10ns and 12ns respectively.
+In applications where a high step-down ratio is maintained for normal operation, efficiency may be optimized by choosing a high-side MOSFET with lower $Q_g$ , and low-side MOSFET with lower $R{DS(ON)}$ .

 For higher voltage MOSFETs which are not true logic level, it is important to use the UVLO feature.
 Choose a minimum operating voltage which is high enough for VCC and the bootstrap (HB) supply to fully enhance the MOSFET gates.
 This will prevent operation in the linear region during power-on or power-off which can result in MOSFET failure.
 Similar consideration must be made when powering VCCX from the output voltage.
-For the high-side MOSFET, the gate threshold should be considered and careful evaluation made if the gate threshold voltage exceeds the HO driver UVLO.